What Happens When You Go To MEPS?

 After the weight check, you will generally complete a form which will ask if there have been any changes in your medical condition since your first trip to MEPS.
 Depending on your answers, you may or may not actually meet with a MEPS doctor.
 If you have a new medical condition which is disqualifying, you may be sent home.
 Therefore, it's important that you let your recruiter know about any changes in your medical condition as soon as possible so that he/she has time to process a medical waiver BEFORE you make the second trip to MEPS.

 Medical waivers take time to process, and it is unlikely that one will be approved if you disclose it on that final day.
+If you have any illness, aches, sprains, or pains from recent injury, it is likely you will be asked to come back later and not be cleared at this time.
+You have to be fully healthy.

 Enlistment Contract Review

-Following medical approval, you'll meet with a counselor from the service that you are joining.
+Following medical approval, you will meet with a counselor from the service that you are joining.
 The counselor will go over your active duty enlistment contract with you.
 It's important that you go over this contract carefully.
-Regardless of what is in the DEP contract, this is the contract that will apply after you take the oath and go onto active duty.
+Regardless of what is in the enlistment contract, this is the contract that will apply after you take the oath and go onto active duty.
 If your recruiter told you that you would be enlisting as an E-3, and this contract says you're enlisting as an E-1, then you're enlisting as an E-1.

+The same holds true for any special enlistment bonus, and special ops program (18x, SEAL Challenge, Option 40 Ranger contract, and Air Force Special Warfare).
 Active duty enlistment contracts can generally not be changed after you sign them and take the oath (Note: There are some exceptions to this, but generally, contracts are renegotiated only when in the best interest of the service).

 Emergency Data Card